Engin-Boot/pong-stage-aruna09/Stage0/Invite-Player.md

   When: user clicks on "Send Invite"

-  Then: Display a textbox to enter player id
+  Then: Display a text box to enter player id

 ### Scenario: the user clicks on "Send Invite" button without typing a valid id